+A group of friends with a great passion for Sotol founded the Flor del Desierto Sotol brand.
 The story of three friends from Chihuahua founding Flor del Desierto has a genuinely fascinating script.
 It started with one of them winning a baking contest using Sotol as the secret ingredient.

 And subsequently, the friends decided to find the best Sotol out there.
 In the process of doing so, they came across countless bottles of Sotol, but only a few of them could convince them.

-So each release of Flor del Desierto has its individual range of flavors, is distilled by a different master distiller, and showcases a unique type of terroir.
+So each release of Flor del Desierto has its unique range of flavors, is distilled by a different master distiller, and showcases a unique type of terroir.
 That's also why the character of those spirits can vary wildly.
 And why it's so hard to predict if you like their latest release as much as the last one.

 About Flor del Desierto